Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Introduction

 Here $p_{\delta}(\vr) = p(\vr) + \delta (\vr + \vr^{\Gamma})$, with $\Gamma \ge \max \lbrace 6, \gamma \rbrace$.
 In general, the artificial pressure $\delta (\vr + \vr^{\Gamma})$ is required to extract higher integrability of $\vr$ and also to exhibit a better control near vacuum regions.

 The study of the system \eqref{P1NS}--\eqref{P2NS} was first initiated in \cite{BrHo}, where the global-in-time existence of {finite energy weak martingale solutions} is shown.
-These solutions are weak in the analytical sense (derivatives only exists in the sense of distributions) and weak in the probabilistic sense (the probability space is an integral part of the solution) as well.
+These solutions are weak in both the analytical sense (derivatives only exist in the sense of distributions) as well as the probabilistic sense (the probability space is an integral part of the solution).
 Moreover, the time-evolution of the energy can be controlled in terms of its initial state.